Graduate Diploma in Nursing

 Adelaide University’s Graduate Diploma in Nursing will help you meet the challenges in modern Australian healthcare.

-This diploma gives you the flexibility to choose your own study pathway that best relates to your clinical practice.
+This graduate diploma gives you the flexibility to choose your own study pathway that best relates to your clinical practice.
 Prepare for an elevated scope of practice and work duties.
 Choose electives that will provide you with advanced care skills in specialist areas.
 Sharpen your leadership skills and integrate the latest research and clinical evidence into your practice.

 Designed to fit around your life and existing clinical practice, you can study both online and part-time.
 You’ll also engage in workshops with other registered nurses and industry leaders – allowing you to make valuable connections and broaden your networks.